 When the Columbia, Newberry, and Laurens Railroad was established in 1885, it planned to cross the Broad River in Columbia, leading to the construction of this trestle in 1890.
 It was rebuilt in 1911.
 CN&L, also known as the Dutch Fork Line, ran 75 miles from Columbia to Laurens.

 The railroad company resulted from the merging of two earlier railroads, the Laurens Railroad and the Greenville and Columbia Railroad.
 The CN&L Railroad was bought by the Atlantic Coast Line Railroad in 1924.
 In 1984, CSX Railroad purchased the railroad and continues to maintain this trestle today.

 The spillway of the dam on Broad River, in Downtown Columbia, is an extremely popular place for outdoor recreation.
 Visitors to the site enjoy fishing and the various birding opportunities.
 Frank Baker, a local Columbia photographer, shares his great shots of various birds enjoying the spillway.

 Reflections on the Broad River

-Contributor Teri Leigh Teed says of her photo above, “Storm clouds gathering over the Broad River seen from the bluff overlooking the former ferry crossing at Blair, SC, shortly before the Spring Equinox.”
+Contributor Teri Leigh Teed says of her photo below, “Storm clouds gathering over the Broad River seen from the bluff overlooking the former ferry crossing at Blair, SC, shortly before the Spring Equinox.”